Catherine22/Algorithm/README.md

     2. Robert Floyd's algorithm

 ### Leftist Heap
 When it comes to merge two heaps, we'd probably think of Floyd's algorithm.
 But **if those two heaps have been sorted**, Leftist Heap is a nifty solution.
+This time, we build a priority queue based on binary tree.

 ![Leftist Heap][16]
 ![Leftist Heap][17]
 Merge two heaps (A, B. |A| = m >= n = |B|):